laynef/AI-Job-Autofill/website/README.md

-# AI Job Copilot Website
+# Hired Always Website

-This is the promotional website for the AI Job Application Copilot Chrome extension.
+This is the promotional website for the Hired Always Chrome extension.

 ## Local Development